-If you haven’t read the previous tutorial and have not installed 3dsMax by yourself, finish the previous tutorial here.
+If you haven’t read the previous tutorial and have not installed 3dsMax, please review the previous tutorial here.

 Firstly, let’s learn where the tools are and how they are used.

-In this series of the tutorials, we sometimes review the frequently-used tools and operations.
-So you can follow the tutorials smoothly by referring to them, but you would progress more smoothly if you learnt more operations.
+In this series of tutorials, we sometimes review the frequently-used tools and operations.
+So you can follow these tutorials, but you would progress much faster if you learned more operations.

-The interface shown above is very familiar to me.
-As you follow this tutorial and start using 3dsMax, you will also be familiar with it sooner or later.
+As you follow this tutorial and start using 3dsMax, you will become very familiar with its user interface.

-Now, in the screenshot above, the screen is divided into several windows and they are numbered 1 to 4.
+The screen in the image above is divided into several windows and they are numbered 1 to 4.

-As the name suggests, it contains the tools used frequently.
+As the name suggests, it contains the most frequently used tools.

-It’s hard to see the details in the screenshot above, so let’s scale it up to have a closer look.
+It’s hard to see the details in the screenshot above, so let’s zoom in to have a closer look.